 There is an ongoing need for national freight transportation policies, including guidance and funding mechanisms to allow states to successfully implement their own freight plans.
 MAP-21 legislation increases the Federal role in freight transportation policy in several ways, including by charging the U.S. DOT with establishing a national freight network, establishing performance measures, and developing a national freight strategic plan.
 While a historic step forward, the current legislation nevertheless does not address the complete freight "system," which would require true multimodal integration, identification of multimodal freight routes, and performance measures and standards that go beyond our nation's highways.
-Continued advocacy and support for federal and state freight funding is necessary to advance this important topic.
+Continued advocacy and support for federal and state freight funding is also necessary to advance this important topic.

-- Timeframe: Advocacy and prioritization should begin in the short-term to prepare for short- and long-term opportunities - Lead Organization: Bi-State Regional Commission, Illinois DOT, Iowa DOT - Agency Partners (other than leads): Railroads, Local Industry, Chambers of Commerce, Local Municipalities, Local Educational Institutions - Strategy Recommendations: - Advocate for a dedicated source of funding for freight infrastructure.
-The Bi-State Regional Commission can serve as an advocate for developing programs, both at the national and state levels. - Identify and prioritize major freight system investments and position the region to apply for grant funds.
+- Timeframe: Advocacy and prioritization should begin in the short-term to prepare for short- and long-term opportunities - Lead Organization: Bi-State Regional Commission, Illinois DOT, Iowa DOT - Agency Partners (other than leads): Railroads, Local Industry, Chambers of Commerce, Local Municipalities, Local Educational Institutions - Strategy Recommendations: - Advocate for development of a Regional Port Authority.
+In the Bi-State Region there is momentum towards development of a Port Authority.
+This Authority could advocate for multimodal freight issues, plan, design, operate, and maintain infrastructure, and have revenue generating ability so that it would be self-funded.

+- Advocate for a dedicated source of funding for freight infrastructure.
+The Bi-State Regional Commission can serve as an advocate for developing programs, both at the national and state levels.
+This could be led by a Regional Port Authority, when developed. - Identify and prioritize major freight system investments and position the region to apply for grant funds.
 To be competitive in federal grant programs, it is vital to have prioritized projects and be able to articulate costs and benefits to the region, and to the nation as a whole.
 The Bi-State Regional Commission can play a role in developing these opportunities and to align regional public and private stakeholders around priority projects.
+This could be led by a Regional Port Authority, when developed.